 The principal activity of the Company continued to be the provision of services to inform public policy to support healthier populations in Ireland and Northern Ireland.
 The Company is an agency of the Department of Health and is jointly funded by the Departments of Health in Ireland and Northern Ireland.
 Its activities are non-commercial and in the public interest.

 Results and review of operations

-The surplus for the financial year amounted to €244,708 (2019 - deficit €31,649).
+The deficit for the year, after taxation, amounted to €171,373 (2020 - surplus €244,708).